-The figure shows three address spaces called xdata, pdata and code.
-The address space pdata is a subset of the address space xdata.
+The figure shows two address spaces called data and code.
 All address spaces have attributes like a number that identifies the logical space (id), a MAU and an alignment.
 In LSL notation the definition of these address spaces look as follows: